crbelaus/bun/README.md

          import topbar from "../vendor/topbar"

-  2. Call `../_build/bun add topbar` inside your assets directory and `bun` will be able to automatically pick them up:
+  2. Call `mix bun assets add topbar` inside your assets directory and `bun` will be able to automatically pick them up: